 My father introduced me to analog photography when he gave me a film camera, his own Pentax K1000. ( I still use my father’s camera to create my art.)
 I was fortunate to have a darkroom at my high school, so learned how to develop my own film and print my own photographs.

-For a brief moment, I studied analog color photography at Bennington.
+For a brief time, I studied analog color photography at Bennington.
 While I was there, I came across Jack Kerouac’s Some of the Dharma.
 Reading Kerouac’s thoughts about spirituality, changed my life.
 I became fascinated with Eastern Religion and decided to major in it at Virginia Commonwealth University.
 Looking back, I see how events led up to my decision to study eastern religion.
 In studying religion, I was seeking meaning for my life and substance to my art.
 I sought meaning in Buddhism, Indian Philosophy, and Taoism, and in the writings of J. Krishnamurti, Thomas Merton, and Simone de Beauvoir.

 During a meditation retreat in 2005, I intentionally exposed the iconic Kodachrome film multiple times.
 The results were so impressive that I decided to explore multiple exposure technique’s potential.
 Experimenting with multiple exposure, I discovered how to synchronize my art with my spirit.
 I found meaning in the least expected place, in my photography.